tclbueno/tclbueno/README.md

 <!--- 💬 Ask me about ...--><br>
 - 📫 How to reach me: You can reach me via email at tainara.lucindobueno@hotmail.com, or through Instagram and Linkedin.<br>
 <!--- 😄 Pronouns: ...-->
-- ⚡ Fun fact: A curiosity of mine is that I have a different way of holding a pen or pencil when writing.
+- ⚡ Fun fact: A curiosity of mine is that I have a different way of holding a pen or pencil when writing.<br>
 - 🌱 I'm learning C, HTML5, CSS3, and JavaScript.
 </div>
     <div>